ethanmcmike/autobake/README.md

 The system is an imaginary cookie vending machine that automatically produces cookies from scratch when the user presses a button.
 All the ingredients are assumed to be stored properly at an appropriate temperature and can be dispensed with machines into a large mixing bowl.
 I am not simulating or thinking through all the mechanical systems of how ingredients are dispensed or how the dough is transferred, only the control system assuming that those systems are in place.

 Input:
- - Start process button
+ - Start process push button
- - Weight of bowl
+ - Weight of bowl [grams]
+ - Photoelectric sensors near conveyor (when tray is in oven, at user presentation window, and returned to bowl)
+ - Ingredient storage levels

 Output:
  - Dispense a stick of butter